 Give An Example Of A Goal You Set For Yourself And How You Achieved It

-This doesn’t always have to be aimed specifically at your career, particularly if you’ve achieved something worth mentioning outside of work.
+This doesn’t always have to be aimed specifically at your career.
+In particular if you’ve achieved something worth mentioning outside of work.

 For example, if you’ve juggled a degree while working a part-time job then this is a great goal to have.